-Dear Dr. Jessica,
+Dear Dr. Lin,

-I have got your email with a warm recommendation to approach you with our particular case from Jeff Sturm.
+My name is Yoram Shahar, and Jeff Sturm gave me your email.
+He spoke highly of you and suggested contacting you for advice regarding my wife’s particular case:

-My wife, Yael, Is Alk positive for NSCLS.
+My wife, Yael, has Alk-positive NSCLC.
 We live in Tel Aviv, Israel.

-Yael's ALK case is with PMS2 Q567* and Burden = 10 Muts/Mb.
-This MMR case with a relatively high burden ( for ALK) raises a question about immunotherapy.
+Yael’s ALK pathology results show PMS2 Q567* mutations and a TMB of 10 mutations/Mb.
+We would appreciate your professional opinion about using immunotherapy for this MMR NSCLC with a relatively high mutational burden for Alk.

-some basic information :
+Here are some other relevant data you may need to consider:

-A 10 mm diameter tumor was taken out in segmentectomy in 6/2017.Foundation:AlK rearangment exon 20,Dnmt3a s770w,
+A 10-mm diameter tumor was excised by segmentectomy in June 2017.
+The pathology of that specimen showed an Alk rearrangement of exon 20, and Dnmt3a s770w.

-Recurrence 11/2019 right supraclavicular node,1.2 cm, and nodules in the

-mediastinum (retrocaval) up to 1.7 cm in size.Started Xalcori but stopped after 3 wks due to pneumonitis.
-So we had 66 Grey radiation plus 6 rounds of Carbo-Pemetrexed and waited with no TKI.
+In November 2019, a cancer recurrence was evident in a right supraclavicular node (1.2 cm) and in mediastinal (retrocaval) nodules (up to 1.7 cm in size).
+My wife initiated a Xalcori regimen, but had to stop it after 3 weeks due to pneumonitis.
+Instead, she underwent 66 Grey radiation and was treated with 6 rounds of carbo-Pemetrexed without TKIs.

-Recurrence 1/2021 in the mediastinum (station 7 and at the hilum to the right).

-Foundation ALK rearrangement exon 20 PMS2 Q567* burden - 10 Muts/Mb MSI stable
+In January 2021, a recurrence was apparent in the mediastinum (station 7, right hilum).
+Pathological examination of the lesion showed an ALK rearrangement of exon 20 PMS2 Q567* with a TMB of 10 mutations/Mb (MSI stable).

-strarted Brigatinib and no evidence of disease right away in PET Scan and till now 18 months NED .
-We can provide all information needed.
+She was started on Brigatinib and has had no evidence of disease in a PET scan for 18 months.

-We consulted a few Israeli oncologists.
-Two of them think that in the future progression we might use ( or add ) immunotherapy to maintain present TKI or as a next step.
+We have consulted a few oncologists in Israel.
+Two of them believe that, in the event of a future recurrence, my wife should be prescribed immunotherapy in addition to the present TKI or as a next step.

-So we ask whether to use it and if yes what specific immunotherapy? , should we separate them in a timeline? or maybe before progression.
+However, we would like your expert opinion on whether to use immunotherapy and if so, which specific agent to use.
+Should the regimen include the TKI, and should it be concomitant with it or sequential?
+Should my wife be offered immunotherapy before disease progression?
+Please do not hesitate to contact us with any questions.
+We are happy to provide any additional information you might require to assess our case.

-I appreciate your time and hope you can answer
+We appreciate your time and hope you will be able to help us.
+Thank you very much for your thoughts.

+Sincerely,

 Yael and Yoram Shahar